nick-The-One/python_course/08_data_types_pt6.md

 * Set is a term that comes from math and means about as what you would expect: several values in a single container
   * Word «container» might give you some ideas about categories in which sets fall in: they are containers, they are iterable and they are mutable
-  * Now, what differenties them from lists in this case **ask**: they're actually hash maps under the hood, and in as with it is a case with proper hash maps it does not allow for duplicate values — duplicate keys, to be precise, but since keys are derived from values, this is the same thing
+  * Now, what differentiates them from lists in this case **ask**: they're actually hash maps under the hood, and in as with it is a case with proper hash maps it does not allow for duplicate values — duplicate keys, to be precise, but since keys are derived from values, this is the same thing
   * This means that items in sets must be hashable, thus immutable
   * Other difference is that sets are unordered: retrieve order isn't guaranteed
   * All of the time complexity is shared with hash maps